dw-evans/xlpro-app/README.md

 9.  `DONE` `BUG` `HIGH` Investigate how to prevent shell window freezing and needing an enter press

-10. `HIGH` Sync up serve/start so they bevave the same.
+10. `HIGH` Sync up serve/start so they behave the same.
     1. Serving can detect the existing process and just ignore the request
     2. Serving is followed up by issuing a start call
     3. Start call probably needs to be captured using checks on stdout pipe text content for trigger.